matthewmueller/rfcs/text/0000-client-generators.md

   /**
    * The parameters provided in the prisma.yml for this generator, converted from yaml to json.
    */
-  parameters: any
+  parameters: Parameters
 }

 /**
- * FileMap is a mapping from file name to file content */ export interface FileMap {
+ * FileMap is a mapping from file name to file content.
+ * Folders will automatically be created when they don't exist already.
+ * The paths of files will be created relative to the prisma.yml */ export interface FileMap {
   [fileName: string]: string